wacoo/monty/README.md

-#Stack and Queue Team Project
+#Stack, Queue, LIFO and FIFO